IronYR/React-TwitterClone/problem.md

 fix navigation and routes problem;question: why does sometimes on login it takes me to the landing page? need answers.
 But i have to be calm and patient. @done and solved hell yeah all the things before

+### 23rd goal

-you have until 24 to do it all
+get retweets to work, style the user page and complete it, fix the image in createPost,let the user post comments, if done quickly, let users upload a photo of their choice you have until 24 to do it all